Steenvoorde's international summer carnival - Our heritage, our popular traditions

 Jan hung it in the hearth of his father's cense.

-A few years later, there was great sorrow in the Flemish country over the death of the Great Emperor Charles, and soon afterwards a frightened band of clerics and laymen, men and women, old men and children, dragging beasts of burden and provisions on carts, came down the road to Castrum (now Caëstre).
+A few years later, there was great sorrow in the Flemish country over the death of the Great Emperor Charles, and soon afterwards a frantic band of clerics and laymen, men and women, old men and children, came down the road to Castrum (now Caëstre), dragging behind them beasts of burden and provisions on carts.
 As the world descended upon the town, the terrifying news came that the "Noordmans" (men from the North) were advancing, laying waste to everything in their path.
 These "Noordmans" (or Normans) had sailed up the Seine to Lutetia with a large fleet, and a band of them numbering several thousand had reached the towns of Neustria.
-They were thinking of setting out again via the North Sea, promising to wipe out all their land.
+They were thinking of setting off again via the North Sea, promising to wipe out all their land.

 When the people of Steinfort realized that their hour was near, they recommended themselves to God, and set about doing penance and disposing of their temporal goods for the salvation of their souls.
-Bona fide chroniclers tell us that there was only one inhabitant in the town of Steinfort who was not affected by fear, and who was not willing to give a sol tournois or even a red liard, rightly considering, he said, that his "honor as a Fleming", his "dignity as a craftsman" and his status as a "feal" were not to be taken for granted.our brave Jan remembered the words of the "Great Emperor", which his nephew Roland had told him 20 years earlier, when he gave him the hauberd, helmet and sword, which are not ornaments for villains.
+Bona fide chroniclers tell us that there was only one inhabitant in the town of Steinfort who was not affected by fear, and who was not willing to give a sol tournois or even a red liard, rightly considering, he said, that his "honor as a Fleming", his "dignity as a craftsman", and his status as a "feal", were not to be taken advantage of.our brave Jan remembered the words of the "Great Emperor", which his nephew Roland had told him 20 years earlier, when he gave him the hauberd, helmet and sword, which are not ornaments for vilains.

 While "Jan Van Steinfort" and his two sons, Gilles and Jacobus, were still tapping repeatedly on the hard Flemish leather, tapping so hard and so violently that over there on the shores of Mont Cassel the echo was awakened and was going to reverberate against the flanks of the Cast-Berg, Jan, spitting into his right hand to facilitate the coming and going of the hammer said to his sons:

 "Hardi, mes gars!
-On Saturday, God willing, we'll empty a ton of beer at Siska's, the good hostess of the Boernholl, to the health of the accursed Normans who will never dare approach Steinfort".
+On Saturday, God willing, we'll empty a ton of beer at Siska's, the good hostess of the Boernholl, to the health of the damned Normans, who will never dare come near Steinfort".

 Half fearful, half trembling, the good abbot had entered the cense through the large door, whose jambs were two oak trees, the two finest in the Beauvoorde woods, felled by Jan's grandfather's own hand and carefully squared.